10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 Why is it hard to date as an Asian man in the US?

 A combination of factors.
-Media underrepresentation has historically contributed to the desexualization and Asian emasculation of Asian men in Western culture.
-Asian men stereotypes — the model minority, the non-threatening provider, the foreign — actively work against the kind of masculine frame that attraction requires.
-And the broader crisis of Asian masculinity in Western dating is real: most mainstream dating advice is written through a white Western lens that does not account for the specific social dynamics Asian men face, meaning the advice that works for others can actively misfire for us.
-The good news is that these are all navigable with the right approach, the right calibration, and a coach who has actually lived the experience you are dealing with.
+Media underrepresentation has historically contributed to the desexualization of Asian men in Western culture.
+Asian men stereotypes actively work against the masculine frame that attraction requires.
+And most mainstream dating advice is written through a white Western lens that does not account for the specific social dynamics Asian men face, meaning the advice that works for others can actively misfire.
+The good news is that all of this is navigable with the right approach, the right calibration, and a coach who has actually lived the experience.

 How do I approach Asian women as an Asian man?